 CCCC provides Researchers with facilities and resources to develop new works for performance by the ensembles-in-residence.
 Researchers will also participate in CCCC’s workshops and colloquia; coach musicians on contemporary music performance; and teach one class each year in the University’s College Core curriculum.
 This singular opportunity will allow a composer in the early stages of his or her career to gain unprecedented exposure and intellectual engagement in the dynamic setting of the University of Chicago's prestigious music composition program.

-The CCCC is pleased to announce the appointment of Ashkan Behzadi as the 2019-20 Postdoctoral Researcher at the rank of Instructor in the Division of the Humanities.
-Behzadi will develop new works to be performed by the CCCC’s resident Grossman Ensemble, as well as other guest artists during the upcoming season.
+The University of Chicago’s Center for Contemporary Composition (CCCC) is pleased to announce Dongryul Lee as the 2020-21 Postdoctoral Researcher at the rank of Instructor in the Division of the Humanities.
+Lee will develop new works to be premiered by the Grossman Ensemble and other guest artists during the upcoming season.
 He will also teach an undergraduate course, provide music lessons, and participate in the Center’s workshops and events.

 “Dr. Dongryul Lee’s works are alluring, sparkling, thoughtful, and carefully crafted.
 Each work has a unique concept, which he researches deeply and personalizes.
 Our committee found him to be an exceptionally inspiring talent and we are thrilled to welcome him into our collaborative and positive creative community,” said University Professor Augusta Read Thomas, Director of the CCCC.

 Lee’s music is deeply oriented around acoustical phenomena and virtuosic classical performance practice.
 He finds inspirations in spiritual, poetic, and scientific sources.
 With these elements, along with his background in computer science, Lee seeks to write music that creates profound aural experiences with both dramaturgy and pathos.